michael-fischer/SaintconPython/Module 00 - Front Matter/readme.md

 IDEs make it easy to develop and debug python code.
 You can get by with a plan old text editor but you may want to cosider using an IDE.
 An IDE is a personal choice so do not take either of these as an endorsmeent of the product.
 They are simply the two that I have been using lately.
 My choice has been predicated on that fact that I use Windows, Mac, and Linux computers interchangably and both of these products allow me to stay productive with the same keyboard bindings.
 Your milage may vary.

 ## Pycharm
  Pycharm Community Edition is a fee integrated development environment for '*pure Python development*` released by JetBrains.
 You can download PyCharm from the [JetBrains website](https://www.jetbrains.com/pycharm/download/).
 The website will automatically detect your operating system but you can still chose whether you want to download a version for Windows, MacOs, or Linux.
+For MacOs you need to choose between Intel and Apple silcon (M1) based version

 **Note**: if you are using the Snap package manager on *Ubunto* you can install Pycharm with the following command (all on one line):